Container in Blazor Diagram Component

 Blazor Diagram Container Header

-Note: You can edit the header by double-clicking the region of the container’s header, or by pressing F2.
+Note: Edit the header by double-clicking the header region, or by pressing F2.

-Container nodes can be predefined and added to the symbol palette, allowing for quick and consistent reuse throughout your diagrams.
-When needed, you can simply drag these predefined containers from the palette and drop them directly into your diagram.
+Container nodes can be predefined and added to the symbol palette for quick and consistent reuse throughout diagrams.
+Drag the predefined containers from the palette and drop them into the diagram to instantiate them.

-The following code example explains how to define a container and add it to the symbol palette:
+The following code example shows how to define containers and add them to the symbol palette.

 @using Syncfusion.Blazor.Diagram